espressif/esp-idf/docs/en/security/flash-encryption.rst

 Enable Flash Encryption Externally
 ----------------------------------

-In the process mentioned above, flash encryption related eFuses which ultimately enable flash encryption are programmed through the firmware bootloader.
+In the process mentioned above, flash encryption related eFuses which ultimately enable flash encryption are programmed through the second stage bootloader.
 Alternatively, all the eFuses can be programmed with the help of ``espefuse`` tool.
 Please refer :ref:`enable-flash-encryption-externally` for more details.

 Possible Failures
 -----------------

 Once flash encryption is enabled, the ``{IDF_TARGET_CRYPT_CNT}`` eFuse value will have an odd number of bits set.
 It means that all the partitions marked with the encryption flag are expected to contain encrypted ciphertext.
 Below are the three typical failure cases if the {IDF_TARGET_NAME} is erroneously loaded with plaintext data:

-1. If the bootloader partition is re-flashed with a **plaintext firmware bootloader image**, the ROM bootloader will fail to load the firmware bootloader resulting in the following failure:
+1. If the bootloader partition is re-flashed with a **plaintext second stage bootloader image**, the first stage (ROM) bootloader will fail to load the second stage bootloader resulting in the following failure:

 .. only:: esp32